Argo AI: Volkswagen investments and disbandment

 In June 2020, Volkswagen invested $2.6 billion into Argo AI.
-Under the terms of the deal, Volkswagen committed $1 billion in cash into Argo AI and its Munich-based Autonomous Intelligent Driving (AID) unit - valued at $1.6 billion.
+Under the terms of the deal, Volkswagen committed $1 billion in cash to Argo AI and its Munich-based Autonomous Intelligent Driving (AID) unit - valued at $1.6 billion.
 The AID technology unit, consisting of over 200 employees, was first launched to develop autonomous vehicle technology for VW automobiles.
 According to the terms of the deal, VW was to purchase Argo AI shares from Ford for $500 million over three years, while Ford would invest the remaining $600 million of its $1 billion cash commitment to the company.
 In executing the agreement, the Munich-based AID team was integrated into Argo AI to form the company’s European engineering center.

 Between the partnerships, Argo raised over $3.6 billion.
 Argo’s ownership was shared among its largest shareholders, Ford and Volkswagen, each of whom owned 42 percent of the company.
 In 2017, its board of directors was composed of two Ford seats, two Volkswagen seats, and three Argo seats.

+In July 2021, Lyft invested in Argo with a plan to launch services on Lyft’s ride-hailing network in Austin and Miami.
+The partnership with Lyft boosted Argo’s valuation to $12.4 billion.

 In March 2022, Argo AI announced the opening of a new engineering and development office in Los Angeles.